 - 1/4 cup maple syrup

 - 4 teaspoons sliced almonds, toasted, optional

-- Place salmon fillets in a greased 13-in. x 9-in. baking dish.
-In a small bowl, combine the brown sugar, syrup, soy sauce, mustard and pepper.
+- Preheat oven to 425°.
+Place salmon fillets in a greased 13x9-in. baking dish.
+In a small bowl, combine brown sugar, syrup, soy sauce, mustard and pepper.
 Pour over salmon.

-- Cover and bake at 425° for 10 minutes.
+- Cover and bake 10 minutes.
 Uncover and bake 8-10 minutes longer or until fish flakes easily with fork.
 Sprinkle with almonds if desired.
 Yield: 6 servings.

 Enjoy this recipe with a full-bodied white wine such as Chardonnay or Viognier.

 Perfect way to eat salmon, especially for someone who does not like fish!

 Made exactly by the recipe and it was delicious!
 I baked it covered longer because my salmon wasn't quite thawed.
 Very yummy flavour and lots of sauce for your rice.

 My husband and I loved this recipe!
 It's definitely a new favorite.
 The only thing I might try is to broil it next time a little bit at the end to get that yummy crust on top.